 Price to be determined.
-At least \$40.00

 Class pictures are taken early in the last semester of the program - arrangements will be made by the Nursing and Health Sciences Division Office.
-You will receive an 8 X 10 copy of the composite and your three wallet size proof photos.
-Other packages will be available for you to order.
 Your picture will become a part of the composite AFTER you graduate.